 In 1949, theatrical innovator St. John Terrell set up a circus tent in an empty New Jersey field and began producing musical plays.
 The Music Circus, as Terrell’s hybrid was called, mixed familiar but disparate elements of theatre in a combination no one had ever tried before: the informality of the circus; the arena layout that afforded everyone a good seat; the summer-camp, Chautauqua-style ambiance; and the musicals themselves, then, as now, the first choice with theatregoers.
 It took the Eastern Seaboard by storm.
 From their headquarters in Los Angeles, Russell Lewis and Howard Young were watching closely.

 Lewis and Young had produced eight shows on Broadway and 27 for national tours before heading west after their World War II service.
 They were considering setting up a music circus on the West Coast when they got a call from Eleanor McClatchy, president of The Sacramento Bee and the city’s foremost theatrical “angel.”
 The founder of the Civic Repertory Theater, one of the city’s leading amateur troupes, she was determined to bring professional quality theatre – in particular, musical theatre – to Sacramento.
 McClatchy invited Lewis and Young up for a look around.
 The three hit it off from the start.
-After two meetings and a few phone calls, the deal was done: Lewis and Young Productions launched Sacramento Music Circus – the first of the new “tune-tents” west of the Mississippi and only the fourth in the entire country – in the Civic Repertory Theater parking lot.
+After two meetings and a few phone calls, the deal was done: In 1951, Lewis and Young Productions launched Sacramento Music Circus – the first professional musical theatre-in-the-round west of the Mississippi and only the fourth in the entire country – in the Civic Repertory Theater parking lot.
 It was an instant success, the “in” thing to do on a summer evening.

 Under Lewis and Young’s direction, Music Circus, formally incorporated as the Sacramento Light Opera Association (SLOA) in 1953, put its hometown on the theatrical map.
 With Lewis overseeing artistic details and Young tending to the business side of the enterprise, the partners quickly impressed professional actors across the country by bringing Broadway production values to the tent.